 - Submerge cut end in water.

-After cutting the branch, move it directly to your prepared cup of water.
+After cutting the branch, move it directly to your prepared cup of water, ensuring at least one node is submerged.
 Some growers like to use rooting hormone to stimulate the plants to grow roots faster.
-If you plan to use this, dip the cut end of your branch in the powder before placing it in water.
+If you plan to use this, dip the cut end and lower node(s) of your branch in the powder before placing it in water.
 Some hormones can be dissolved in the water.